alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/ad.md

 INFO - NPU total cycles: 1081634
 ```

-As multiple inferences have to be run for one clip it will take around a minute or so for all inferences to complete.
+As multiple inferences must be run for one clip, it takes around a minute for all inferences to complete.

-For the anomaly_id_00_00000000.wav clip, after averaging results across all inferences the score is greater than the
+For the `anomaly_id_00_00000000.wav` clip, after averaging results across all inferences, the score is greater than the
-chosen anomaly threshold so an anomaly was detected with the machine in this clip.
+chosen anomaly threshold.
+Therefore, an anomaly was detected with the machine in this clip.

 The profiling section of the log shows that for each inference.
-For the last inference the profiling reports:
+For the last inference, the profiling reports:

-- Ethos-U55's PMU report:
+- *Ethos-U55* PMU report:

   - 1,081,634 total cycle: The number of NPU cycles